The membership year begins on 1 October. Existing and new members can renew or join any time from 1 September.

-Meetings are held at St Mary’s Church Hall, Eastbury Road, Thornbury.
+Meetings are held at St Mary’s Church Hall, Eastbury Road, Thornbury on the second Tuesday of each month between October and May.
 They begin at 7.30pm and last about 90 minutes, usually with a break for free refreshments (tea/coffee and biscuits).

 Forthcoming meetings in the season: